minvws/action-generic-build-package/README.md

 The action has the following inputs:

-- `include_paths`: A space-separated list with files and directories to include in the package relative to the working_directory.
 - `package_file_name`: Name of the package (without extension), for example: `nl-example-package`.
+Required.
+- `include_paths`: A space-separated list with files and directories to include in the package, relative to the `working_directory`.
+Optional, default: `"."`.
-- `working_directory`: The base directory containing the source code, only required if it does not need to be the root folder.
+- `working_directory`: The base directory containing the source code, relative to the project root.
+Optional, default: `"."`.
 - `version_json_path`: The location where version.json needs to be stored.
 For example `public/version.json`.
-Default: `version.json`.
+Optional, default: `version.json`.
-- `checkout_repository`: Boolean value inside string to enable or disable checkout repository in the action.
-For example `"true"` or `"false"`.
-Default `"true"`.
+- `checkout_repository`: Whether to checkout the repository in the action.
+Boolean string, for example `"true"`.
+Optional, default: `"false"`.

 ### Result